plone/training/mastering_plone/views_2.rst

 After a restart, we can test our view by going to a talk and adding */talkview* to the url.

-Using helper-methods from :py:class:`DefaultView`
+Using helper-methods from :class:`DefaultView`
 -------------------------------------------------

-Dexterity comes with a nice helper-class suited for views of content-types: The :py:class:`DefaultView` base class in :py:mod:`plone.dexterity`.
+Dexterity comes with a nice helper-class suited for views of content-types: The :class:`DefaultView` base class in :mod:`plone.dexterity`.
 It only works for Dexterity Objects and has some very useful properties available to the template:

-* :py:attr:`view.w` is a dictionary of all the display widgets, keyed by field names.
+* :attr:`view.w` is a dictionary of all the display widgets, keyed by field names.
 This includes widgets from alternative fieldsets.
-* :py:attr:`view.widgets` contains a list of widgets in schema order for the default fieldset.
+* :attr:`view.widgets` contains a list of widgets in schema order for the default fieldset.
-* :py:attr:`view.groups` contains a list of fieldsets in fieldset order.
+* :attr:`view.groups` contains a list of fieldsets in fieldset order.
-* :py:attr:`view.fieldsets` contains a dict mapping fieldset name to fieldset
+* :attr:`view.fieldsets` contains a dict mapping fieldset name to fieldset
 * On a fieldset (group), you can access a widget list to get widgets in that fieldset

-You can now change the :py:class:`TalkView` to use that
+You can now change the :class:`TalkView` to use that

 .. code-block:: python